Master of Arts in Clinical Mental Health Counseling (M.A.)

 The student will be able to:

 - Apply the ethical and professional principles, standards, and expectations that are integral to a professional counselor's role and identity.

 - Apply the social and cultural awareness, knowledge, and skills required to work with diverse populations at all developmental stages across the lifespan in a culturally sensitive and ethical manner.

 - Assess the individual and group counseling skills necessary to establish and build a therapeutic relationship and will form a preliminary theoretical framework when counseling individuals at all developmental stages across the lifespan.

 - Use developmentally appropriate assessment relevant to the client’s academic/education, career, personal, and social development and identify ethical, social, and cultural factors related to assessment.

 - Evaluate research and apply it to their counseling practice in accordance with best practices, and identify social and cultural implications for interpreting and reporting results.

-- Integrate faith and spirituality into counseling where appropriate in an in an ethically competent manner.
+- Integrate faith and spirituality into counseling where appropriate in an ethically competent manner.